mercuridi/iWEB/Specifications/Must/location-database.md

   - This is an extremely small improvement, likely only saving a few hundred KB of data per open.
   - This would lend itself to splitting `locations.json` into a set of unique `json` files, so we only send the file which has been updated.
   - An optimisation we could make at the end of the project to show off, if we have time.
+- Depending on how Django implements databases and stores their information, having our own `json` may be overkill and useless.
+However, it provides a rigid framework in which we can collect data, which plays nicely with Python, Java, and C.